-How to write a perfect thank you email
+How to write a thank you email after an interview

-Key components include in your thank you email:
+Key components you should include in your thank you email:

 - Personalized greeting